Sammy0254/Employee-Management-System/README.md

 PHP | MySQL | HTML | CSS | Git

 This project has helped me deepen my understanding of building secure CRUD applications while ensuring scalability and maintainability.

-📂 Check out the project repository here: [GitHub Link]
-💬 I’d love to hear your feedback or ideas for improvements!

-#WebDevelopment #PHP #OpenSource #EmployeeManagementSystem #CRUD

----

-Feel free to customize these templates to suit your personal style!
-Let me know if you'd like further adjustments.